apolloteapot/blog/_posts/2024-05-11-vulnlab-build.markdown

 ![alt text](../assets/vulnlab/machines/build/img/image-9.png)

-It's a [web interface for administering PowerDNS](https://github.com/PowerDNS-Admin/PowerDNS-Admin), which is different from the webserver on port 8081 we saw previously.
+It's a [web interface for administering PowerDNS](https://github.com/PowerDNS-Admin/PowerDNS-Admin), which is different from the built-in webserver on port 8081 we saw previously.

 In the database there's a hash for the user `admin`: